Responsibilities to Customers

 - This certification scheme is managed by the Healthy Food and Food Environment Consortium, which is composed of 10 academic organizations that specialize in health-related issues such as high blood pressure and diabetes.

 Food Safety and Reliability

 Community Engagement for a Brighter Future

 As a member of the Japan Franchise Association, FamilyMart has been promoting the Safety Station Activity, an activity to help protect the safety of local communities, since 2000.
-This activity was launched by the National Police Agency, where efforts, such as anti-crime measures, disaster prevention, safety measures, thorough prohibition against the sale of cigarettes and alcohol to people underage to urge those people to go home at late night, are actively promoted in collaboration with the government, municipalities, and community people.
+This activity was launched by the National Police Agency, where initiatives, such as anti-crime measures, disaster prevention, safety measures, thorough prohibition against the sale of cigarettes and alcohol to people underage to urge those people to go home at late night, are actively promoted in collaboration with the government, municipalities, and community people.
 As part of our Safety Station activities, we also provide protection to vulnerable groups such as children, women, and elderly in case of emergencies, and provide guidance and support for youths to build an inclusive community.